grenas405/genesis-trace/JSR_PUBLISHING.md

-# JSR Publishing Guide for @grenas405/console-styler
+# JSR Publishing Guide for @pedromdominguez/genesis-trace

-This document explains how to publish updates of the console-styler library to JSR (JavaScript Registry).
+This document explains how to publish updates of the genesis-trace library to JSR (JavaScript Registry).

 ## Prerequisites

 1. **JSR Account**: Create an account at https://jsr.io
 2. **GitHub Repository**: Ensure the repository is public and accessible
-3. **Permissions**: You need publish access to the `@grenas405` scope on JSR
+3. **Permissions**: You need publish access to the `@pedromdominguez` scope on JSR

 ## File Structure for JSR